Laws & Standard Requirements

 However, the current standard-setting organization in the US is the National Āyurvedic Medical Association (NAMA), which is, to our understanding, the only organization in the US that provides certification for an Ayurvedic professional that is widely recognized within the Ayurvedic community.

 When considering which path to take to meet the requirements for a NAMA professional level, it is important to first know what each level signifies.
 In particular, you should be aware of the difference in scope of practice for each level.
+While we try, it is not practical or effective for us here to try to keep up to date with the changing policies and requirements for NAMA.
+It would be good to check with them to confirm any information on this site that we have about fulfilling their requirements.
 For more information about the NAMA defined professional levels, educational requirements, or NAMA requirements, please consult NAMA’s page that outlines this.

 Ayurvedic Certification: What do you want & need?

 Each of our online courses provides you with a Certificate of Completion, indicating the date that you took the course and passed the examinations.
 If you are considering the study of Ayurveda, you may be thinking about what you want to do with this Ayurvedic education or certificate.
 For example: incorporate it into your life for personal reasons, incorporate it into a yoga practice, counsel people on lifestyle and diet issues or go for full clinical training.
 Each one of these goals would be best served by varying courses of action.